don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 * **Standard:** Utilize **NetAlertX** for intrusion awareness and **CrowdSec** for behavioral blocking.
 The NetSentinel correlates these signals to autonomously isolate threats and notify the user only when human judgment is required.

 ### 2.5 Sovereign Voice/AI Assistance
-Intelligence must be private, local, and context-aware.
+Intelligence must be private, local, and context-aware, utilizing a tiered model approach for different tasks.
-* **Objective:** Process all AI requests (LLM, STT, TTS) on the local **Compute Node**.
+* **Objective:** Process all AI requests (LLM, STT, TTS) on the local **Compute/LLM Node**.
+* **Standard (Reasoning):** Utilize **Phi-4-mini** for high-speed, real-time voice interaction and **Qwen3-8B** for complex, long-context document analysis (RAG).
-* **Standard:** No prompt data or personal records shall ever leave the network.
-The assistant must have "Read-Only" access to the universal search index to provide insights from personal documents without compromising the privacy of the raw data.
+* **Standard (Privacy):** No prompt data or personal records shall ever leave the network.
+The assistant has "Read-Only" access to the universal search index, providing insights from medical/financial documents without exposing raw data to external APIs.

 ### 2.6 Decoupled Encryption at Rest
 Physical possession of a server should not equal access to its data.